typesense/typesense-website/docs-site/content/30.0/api/cluster-operations.md

 When `--memory-used-max-percentage=100` (default), the resource check is skipped entirely and no memory-based rejection occurs.

-When this condition is met, Typesense will reject write operations to prevent system instability.
+If `--memory-used-max-percentage` is below 100 and the threshold is reached, Typesense will reject write operations to prevent system instability.

 #### Definition
 `GET ${TYPESENSE_HOST}/health`